 Several people have considered the relationship between Logans and Lobans in this part of Scotland.
 Of course, Logan is a widespread name with probably many origins.
 However, in the Drumderfit story (above) both names are mentioned in the same breath.
-Malcolm Lobban, in his 2008 book, The Scottish Surname LOBBAN, has summarized the evidence, including that in Major G.J.N.
-Logan Home’s book on the genealogy of the Drumderfit Logans, and concluded that Loban might actually be the earlier name.
-There are examples of this orthographic switch in the family records mentioned in this web site (e.g., South African Logan line), and it may have been widespread in the centuries before records.
+Malcolm Lobban, in his 2008 book, The Scottish Surname LOBBAN, has summarized the evidence, and concluded that Loban might actually be the earlier name.
+Indeed there is a record of one of the tenants at Drumderfit being a Loban.
+There are examples of this orthographic switch in the family records mentioned in this web site (e.g., South African Logan line), and it appears to have been widespread in the centuries before records; my detailed essay arguing that perhaps all of the living descendants of the Highland Lobans are called Logan is here.
 Malcolm’s chapter is available here (download pdf) [or get the entire book here].

 As an interesting aside, Wayne Shepheard published an essay in the Journal of One-Name Studies, 13 (4), Oct-Dec 2018*, proposing that surnames came into widespread use as a result of the sudden drop in temperatures and increased storminess near the end of the 13th C., when the Medieval Warm Period in Europe disappeared into the harsh Little Ice Age (approx 1300–1850), with major consequences for agriculture.
 New social welfare programs were necessary to help the destitute, and these in turn likely spurred the adoption of surnames (already underway) so that government and churches could better identify people on tax and welfare rolls.
 The history of Drumderfit begins not long into this period, when surnames were perhaps still rather fluid.